Kia ora and welcome,

 My creative writing is often inspired by my life experiences and the power of the beautiful land where I live.
 I write a lot about the benefits of writing for positive mental health, and I use creativity as a tool to connect, inspire and heal.
 I started the writing-for-wellness group Well-Written in 2017 which seeks to promote this belief, and, up until recently, I ran regular monthly workshops for writers in Wellington.
 You can read more about how I write for wellness here.
-I will be offering online workshops in the later half of 2020 called “Finding Your Wildness” which will be open and accessible to all.
+The collaborative project Memento Vitae – Memories of Life, created in September 2020, was born out of my strong desire to write about and share positive memories.

 Outside of writing, I have organised a number of charity fundraisers, including two Can’t Stop the Serenity events supporting Equality Now in 2008 and 2014.
 I enjoy making my own art and jewellery and creating costumes and props for cosplay projects, and I love dressing up to help support a good cause.